 A substantial portion of our revenue is generated from a limited number of clients.
-Our top three clients accounted for 32% and 23% of our net revenue for the fiscal year 2009 and the first half of fiscal year 2010, respectively.
+Our top three clients accounted for 32% and 28% of our net revenue for the fiscal year 2009 and the first three months of fiscal year 2010, respectively.
 Our clients can generally terminate their contracts with us at any time, with limited prior notice or penalty.
-DeVry Inc., our largest client, accounted for approximately 19% and 12% of our net revenue for fiscal year 2009 and the first half of fiscal year 2010, respectively.
-DeVry has recently retained an advertising agency and has reduced its purchases of leads from us.
+DeVry Inc., our largest client, accounted for approximately 19% and 13% of our net revenue for fiscal year 2009 and the first three months of fiscal year 2010, respectively.
+DeVry Inc., our largest advertising agency and has reduced its purchases of leads from us.
 DeVry and other clients may reduce their current level of business with us, leading to lower revenue.
 We expect that a limited number of clients will continue to account for a significant percentage of our revenue, and the loss of, or material reduction in, their marketing spending with us could decrease our revenue and harm our business.